sunray1/Auriculella-phylogeny/README.md

 3. Perform multiple sequence alignment with MAFFT for each locus.
     - Includes a manual verification pause where the user can inspect and adjust alignments (e.g., check reading frames) before concatenation.
 4. Concatenate alignments into a supermatrix using FASconCAT-G.
+    - Uses clipkit to remove gappy (>.9) and uninformative sites
+5. Run PartitionFinder2 on both original and filtered (by clipkit) alignments, partitioning by locus and codon (for COI) and performing modelling searches.
+This is for input into RAxML.
+6. Run maximum likelihood inference using RAxML across two different model schemes:

+    * Partitioning (by PartitionFinder2) without site removal
+    * Partitioning (by PartitionFinder2) with site removal

-5. Run maximum likelihood inference using IQ-TREE across five different model schemes:
+    Run maximum likelihood inference using IQ-TREE across five different model schemes:

     * No partitioning
-    * No partitioning with site filtering (removing gappy (>.9) and uninformative sites)
+    * No partitioning with site filtering
     * Partitioning by locus
     * Partitioning by locus with site filtering
     * Partitioning by locus with COI codon positions

-    Log-likelihoods for all trees are computed, and the best-supported topology is selected automatically.
+    A log-likelihood file for each program is created, though since log-liklihoods cannot be compared across programs, the final tree has to be chosen manually.

-6. Root the tree using an explicit outgroup (MRCA of selected *Tornatellidinae* tips).
+7. Root the chosen tree using an explicit outgroup (MRCA of selected *Tornatellidinae* tips).
-7. Rename tip labels to species names.
+8. Rename tip labels to species names.
-8. Collapse redundant tips by species to produce a simplified tree.
+9. Collapse redundant tips by species to produce a simplified tree.

 ## Requirements